datasig-ac-uk/Sepsis_Label_Extraction/README.md

 This is the code for the paper entitled "Variation of sepsis-III definitions influences predictive performance of machine learning".

-The code is composed with the following part:
+The code is composed with the following parts:
 1. Extracting the sepsis labelling from the MIMIC-III data based on three sepsis criteria H1-3 and their variants;
 2. Training three types of models (i.e. LGBM, LSTM and CoxPHM) for the early sepsis prediction on the datasets produced in Step 1.
 3. Evaluating each trained model using the test metrics (e.g. AUROC) and producing the visulaziation plots.